Oxygen concentrator: Pressure swing adsorption

 An oxygen concentrator has an air compressor, two cylinders filled with zeolite pellets, a pressure-equalizing reservoir, and some valves and tubes.
-In the first half-cycle, the first cylinder receives air from the compressor, which lasts about 3 seconds.
+In the first half-cycle, which lasts about 3 seconds, the first cylinder receives air from the compressor.
 During that time, the pressure in the first cylinder rises from atmospheric to about 2.5 times normal atmospheric pressure (typically 20 psi/138 kPa gauge, or 2.36 atmospheres absolute) and the zeolite becomes saturated with nitrogen.
-As the first cylinder reaches near pure oxygen (there are small amounts of argon, CO_{2}, water vapour, radon, and other minor atmospheric components) in the first half-cycle, a valve opens and the oxygen-enriched gas flows to the pressure-equalizing reservoir, which connects to the patient's oxygen hose.
+As the first cylinder reaches near pure oxygen (there are small amounts of argon, CO_{2}, water vapour, and other minor atmospheric components) in the first half-cycle, a valve opens and the oxygen-enriched gas flows to the pressure-equalizing reservoir, which connects to the patient's oxygen hose.
 At the end of the first half of the cycle, there is another valve position change so that the air from the compressor is directed to the second cylinder.
 The pressure in the first cylinder drops as the enriched oxygen moves into the reservoir, allowing the nitrogen to be desorbed back into gas.
 Partway through the second half of the cycle, there is another valve position change to vent the gas in the first cylinder back into the ambient atmosphere, keeping the concentration of oxygen in the pressure-equalizing reservoir from falling below about 90%.
 The pressure in the hose delivering oxygen from the equalizing reservoir is kept steady by a pressure-reducing valve.

 Older units cycled for a period of about 20 seconds and supplied up to 5 litres per minute of 90+% oxygen.
 Since about 1999, units capable of supplying up to 10 L/min have been available.

 Earlier oxygen concentrators employed two-bed molecular sieves; more recent designs incorporate multi-bed molecular sieves to allow continuous oxygen production during bed regeneration.
 Redundancy is provided by staggering 10 L/min molecular sieves.
 With this, over 960 L/min can be produced.
 The ramp-up time — the elapsed time until a multi-bed concentrator is producing oxygen at >90% concentration — is often less than 2 minutes, much faster than simple two-bed concentrators.
 The faster ramp-up improves sustainability for use in modern or emergency settings.
 The option to fill standard oxygen cylinders (e.g., 50 L at 200 bar = 10,000 L each) with high-pressure boosters, to ensure automatic failover to previously filled reserve cylinders and to ensure the oxygen supply chain, e.g., in case of power failure, is given with those systems.